-One-Epoch Execution.
-We denote by $|txp_t|$ the number of transactions received by the leader within t = i + j rounds, with i and j respectively being the number of rounds in $P_1$ and $P_2$ .
-Given that the unit slot time for IEEE 802.11 is set to be $50\mu s$ , we have throughput as since $r{1,i}^k$ has two slots while $r{2,j}^k$ has only one slot.
-Fig. 7 presents a typical example to illustrate the convergence of the aggregated probability $p_V = \sum{v \in V} p_v$ and throughput during one-epoch execution, where $p_V = N \times \hat{p} = 10$ in the outset.
+Convergence Study.
+Fig. 9 presents a typical example to illustrate the convergence of the aggregated probability $p_V = \sum{v \in V} p_v$ and throughput during one-epoch execution, where $p_V = N \times \hat{p} = 10$ in the outset.
 There is a gray dash borderline distinguishing $P_1$ and $P_2$ .
 Since BLOWN can rapidly adjust the initial parameters by multiplicatively increasing or deceasing $p_v$ , $p_V$ adapts rapidly to reduce the noise in the channel to help achieve successful communications.
 Therefore, it only takes 206 rounds (corresponding to 0.206s in a real-world setting) to complete $P_1$ .
 Such a quick adaptation contributes to the throughput of the entire protocol.
 In $P_2$ , nodes all become active to broadcast transactions enabling $p_V$ to grow.
 The leader collects transactions from the 207th to the 2265th round, and a block is finalized at the 2266th round.
 Note that $p_V$ and throughput respectively converge to 5399 TPS and 9.37, which are mean values calculated from the last 500 rounds.
-Besides, we evaluate cryptographic overhead (in ms, an average of 1000 repeated trials), including the overhead of signing a transaction (0.09 ms), verifying a tion(4.57 ms).
-Network Size.
+Besides, we evaluate cryptographic overhead (in ms, an average of 1000 repeated trials), including the overhead of signing a transaction (0.09 ms), verifying a transaction [0.21 ms], signing a block (1.20 ms), confirming a block (930.14 ms), Sortition(3.02 ms), and VerifySortition(4.57 ms).

+Performance vs. Network Size.
 Next we simulate the performance as a function of the network size (or N), where nodes are scattered in the plane of size $d = \sqrt{N} \times \sqrt{N}$ following a uniform or Gauss distribution.
-As shown in Fig. 8(a), the epoch length slowly increases with a larger N with both uniform and Gauss distributions, which also means that the leader election costs more time for a larger N. On the other hand, throughput decreases with a larger N since the added nodes lead to heavier contention.
+As shown in Fig. 10(a), the epoch length slowly increases with a larger N with both uniform and Gauss distributions, which also means that the leader election costs more time for a larger N. On the other hand, throughput decreases with a larger N since the added nodes lead to heavier contention.
 However, because of the resiliency of our jamming resistant channel, throughput can converge to about 6000 TPS and 2000 TPS for the uniform and Gauss distribution, respectively.
 Compared with the uniform distribution, Gauss distribution always has a larger epoch length and lower throughput since denser nodes centrally aggregate, leading to stronger contention.